 In Australia, becoming a home owner is a right of passage.
-It can be both an exiting and stressful time in your life, from finding the perfect property to getting finance to achieve the great Australian dream.
+It can be both an exciting and stressful time in your life, from finding the perfect property to getting finance to achieve the great Australian dream.
 While you don’t need a solicitor or licensed conveyancer to purchase property, it is highly recommended you speak with one our experienced solicitors to help you navigate the complex conveyancing process involved and avoid the pitfalls of conveyancing.

 It is recommended you get legal advice about the conveyancing process from a solicitor rather than a conveyancer, as a solicitor has a broader knowledge of the law.
 Our property lawyers are fully insured and covered through professional indemnity insurance.

 In NSW, there are strict rules and regulations around property transactions.
 They are covered by the Real Property Act 1900 (NSW).

 Private treaty: An agreement between a vendor and purchaser for the transfer of property for the property value set by the vendor.

 Auction: A sale of property to the highest bidder usually above a reserve price set by the vendor.

 Joint tenants: A tenancy with two or more co-owners who have identical interests simultaneously by the same interest and with the same right of possession.
 Each joint tenant has a right of survivorship to the other’s share in the property.
 That means when one joint tenant dies, the other tenant has a right to the other’s share in the property.
 For example married couples who purchase property together.